 Many times, when we ask the purpose question, we’re really searching for that something that illuminates our uniqueness or what makes us special.
 We’re searching for the definition of our essence or inner being, as well as the course for our life.

 Finding your purpose statement (usually no more than 2 words) brings clarity to everything – what you do, how you make your way in this world, how you are at work (regardless of the job), how you interact with others.
 It is who you ARE.
 It truly is what makes you special.

 Remember, it is not what you DO.
 You might be a gifted artist or athlete like no other, but your purpose is who you are at your core.

 I’ve found that having these magical two words are SO important to determine what’s meaningful, as well as where the path is.
 The day I discovered that my purpose is to “inspire potential” was the day I began to shift everything towards purpose, meaning and impact.

-If you're searching for the words to your purpose, take our FREE Find Your Purpose course.
+If you're searching for the words to your purpose, take our Get Clarity course.

 3. The final question, “How can I bring meaning to my career/business/life?”